Kathy Johnson, President of NAMIC

 CableFAX Daily asked several industry leaders about where they were on Sept 11, 2001.
 Their answers revealed not just their personal stories, but the stories of the industry.
-President and GM, Investigation Discovery (then Court TV CEO) shared his memories from that day.
+President of NAMIC Kathy Johnson shared her memories from that day.
 More remembrances in the Sept 9 issue of CableFAX Daily.

 If you would like to share your own reflections, please email CableFAX Community Editor Kaylee Hultgren at firstname.lastname@example.org or tweet them using #CableFAX.